 Dutch-Russian Cooperation Expands Russian Archive Directory

-The International Institute of Social History (IISH/IISG) in Amsterdam is cooperating with the Russian Presidential Academy of National Economy and Public Administration (RANEPA/RANKhiGS) for further expansion of the ArcheoBiblioBase (ABB) Internet directory and bibliographic information system for archives in the Russian Federation.
+The International Institute of Social History (IISH/IISG) in Amsterdam is now cooperating with the State Public Historical Library (GPIB) in Moscow for further upkeep and expansion of the ArcheoBiblioBase (ABB) Internet directory and bibliographic information system for archives in the Russian Federation.
+A mirror Russian-language website for ABB is being planned at GPIB.

-Founded by Dr Patricia Kennedy Grimsted, an Honorary Fellow of both IISH and RANEPA, and Associate of the Davis Center for Russian and Eurasian Studies at Harvard University, the extensive directory is based on collaborative directories published under her supervision in Russian and English:
+Founded by Dr Patricia Kennedy Grimsted, an Honorary Fellow of IISH, and Associate of the Davis Center for Russian and Eurasian Studies at Harvard University, the extensive directory is based on collaborative directories published under her supervision in Russian and English:

 Archives of Russia: A Directory and Bibliographic Guide to Holdings in Moscow and St. Petersburg, 2 vols.